woocommerce/woocommerce/plugins/woocommerce-admin/docs/features/onboarding.md

 To power the new onboarding flow client side, new REST API endpoints have been introduced.
 These are purpose built endpoints that exist under the `/wc-admin/onboarding/` namespace, and are not meant to be shipped in the core rest API package.
 The source is stored in `src/API/OnboardingPlugins.php`, `src/API/OnboardingProfile.php`, and `src/API/OnboardingTasks.php` respectively.

-* POST `/wc-admin/onboarding/plugins/install` - Installs a requested plugin, if present in the `woocommerce_onboarding_plugins_whitelist` array.
+* POST `/wc-admin/onboarding/plugins/install` - Installs a requested plugin, if present in the `woocommerce_admin_onboarding_plugins_whitelist` array.
 * GET `/wc-admin/onboarding/plugins/active` - Returns a list of the currently active plugins.
-* POST `/wc-admin/onboarding/plugins/activate` - Activates the requested plugins,  if present in the `woocommerce_onboarding_plugins_whitelist` array.
+* POST `/wc-admin/onboarding/plugins/activate` - Activates the requested plugins,  if present in the `woocommerce_admin_onboarding_plugins_whitelist` array.
 Multiple plugins can be passed to activate at once.
 * GET `/wc-admin/onboarding/plugins/connect-jetpack` - Generates a URL for connecting to Jetpack.
 A `redirect_url` is accepted, which is used upon a successful connection.
 * POST `/wc-admin/onboarding/plugins/request-wccom-connect` - Generates a URL for the WooCommerce.com connection process.
 * POST `/wc-admin/onboarding/plugins/finish-wccom-connect` - Finishes the WooCommerce.com connection process by storing the received access token.